Nwsg26/ex3a/README.md

 # ex3a
-the is my exercise for chapter 3
+this is my exercise for chapter 3